syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Merging.md

 {% endhighlight %}
 {% highlight vb %}

-'Triggering the QueryCanMergeCells event
+'Triggering the QueryCanMergeCells event.
 Private Me.gridControl1.QueryCanMergeCells += New GridQueryCanMergeCellsEventHandler(AddressOf gridControl1_QueryCanMergeCells)

 Private Sub gridControl1_QueryCanMergeCells(ByVal sender As Object, ByVal e As GridQueryCanMergeCellsEventArgs)
-      ' Checking whether it is already merged cells
+      ' Checking whether it is already merged cells.
       If Not e.Result Then
-            ' Sets merging for two cells with different data If e.Style1.CellValue.ToString() = "381" AndAlso e.Style2.CellValue.ToString() = "794" Then
+            ' Sets merging for two cells with different data.
+            If e.Style1.CellValue.ToString() = "381" AndAlso e.Style2.CellValue.ToString() = "794" Then
                   e.Result = True
                   e.Handled = True